-In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has two items that qualify for reporting in this category.
 The first is related to the net pension liability reported in the government-wide Statement of Net Position.
 This represents the differences between expected and actual experience, changes of assumptions, the net difference between projected and actual earnings on pension plan investments, and changes in proportion and differences between the District's contributions and proportionate share of contributions.
 This amount also includes the District contributions to the pension systems subsequent to the measurement date.
 See Note F for more details.
 The second item is related to other postemployment benefits liability.
 This represents the changes in assumptions.
 See Note G for more details.

-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position and Balance Sheet reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has three items that qualifies for reporting in this category.
-For the first item, the District reports unearned revenue from unavailable water rents.
-This unavailable income is deferred and will be recognized in the governmental funds as an inflow of resources in the period that the amounts become available.
+For the first item, the District reports unavailable revenue from water rents, rental and other income, as well as, water rents that were received in advance of the 2021 assessment year.
+The unavailable income is deferred and will be recognized in the governmental funds as an inflow of resources in the period that the amounts become available.
 The second item is related to the pension reported in the government-wide Statement of Net Position.
-This represents the differences between expected and actual experience, net difference between projected and actual earnings on pension plan investments and the change in proportion and differences between the District's contributions and its proportionate share of contributions.
+This represents changes in assumptions and the change in proportion and differences between the District's contributions and its proportionate share of contributions.
 See Note F for more details.
 The third item is related to the other postemployment benefits liability reported in the government-wide Statement of Net Position.
 This represents the differences between expected and actual experience and the changes in assumptions.
 See Note G for more details.